batdora/KRL_via_PyKEEN/README.md

   --random_seed 42 \
   --output_dir outputs
 ```

+#### Note: TransR uses immense memory for evaluation.
+With the default setup, it requires 88GB of memory.
+Consider lowering batch size.

 Results are saved under `outputs/runs_<timestamp>/<MODEL_NAME>/`, with `metrics.json` for quick lookup and the full PyKEEN run artifacts.
 A summary table is printed to stdout and an aggregated JSON is saved to `outputs/runs_<timestamp>/aggregated_results.json`.